strimzi/proposals/057-run-zk-kraft-clusters-parallel.md

 In this case, the reconciliation fails and the cluster is not operated at all.
 It means that the operator doesn't take any actions on changes applied by the user to the `spec.kafka` or `spec.zookeeper` in the `Kafka` custom resource.

+Furthermore, the `UseKRaft` feature gate was created for development and testing.
+As we move forward, it will be soon available for regular clusters and the current state is not going to be sufficient anymore.

 ## Motivation

 Leaving a ZooKeeper-based cluster not operated when the `UseKRaft` feature gate is enabled looks like a bad thing for the user, until the ZooKeeper support will be completely removed.